History of the Polish language: Slanted é

 In 1518, Zaborowski proposed writing é as ė, which was not widely accepted, but rather é became popular, or sometimes the digraph eé.
 Murzynowski in 1551 also suggests the use of é.
-However, only some publishers regularly distinguished the two, such as in Kochanowski’s works, published by Łazarzowa from 1583-1585.
+However, only some publishers regularly distinguished the two, such as in Kochanowski's works, published by Łazarzowa from 1583 to 1585.
 Even those that attempt to distinguish the two do it inconsistently, often the fault of typesetters.
 Differentiating the two becomes even weaker in the 17th century; Grzegorz Knapski in 1621 complains about those who do not distinguish the two sounds, but he himself marks slanted é with clear e, as slanted å is used for clear a.
-As a result, e is used for both phonemes in the 18th century, and Onufry Kopczyński suggests differentiating the two in specific conditions in his grammar from 1778-1783, but many of his suggestions are not etymologically motivated and are the result of his own invention or dialectal influence. é sees more use in the 18th century, particularly in certain words or endings, as can be seen in Linde’s dictionary or the Vilnius dictionary, and finally é was removed in the 1891 orthography reform.
+As a result, e is used for both phonemes in the 18th century, and Onufry Kopczyński suggests differentiating the two in specific conditions in his grammar from 1778 to 1783, but many of his suggestions are not etymologically motivated and are the result of his own invention or dialectal influence. é sees more use in the 18th century, particularly in certain words or endings, as can be seen in Linde's dictionary or the Vilnius dictionary, and finally é was removed in the 1891 orthography reform.

 Thus, é likely remained in common use in the 16th century and its use was limited over the course of the 17th and 18th centuries.
 Phonetics was one factor in this loss, i.e. the neighboring sounds.
 For example, the ending -éj was often realized as -yj, or -égo in some dialects could be realized as -ego or -égo depending on the previous consonant: dobrego but taniégo.
 Analogy also played a major role: zielé > ziele, based on pole, dobrégo > dobrego based on tego.
-The Eastern nobility also influenced this, which had either only e or raised é to y, i, seen in Rej’s rhymes.
+The Eastern nobility also influenced this, which had either only e or raised é to y, i, seen in Rej's rhymes.
 Another potential cause for this was a feeling that é was unpredictable and difficult to know how to mark in text.
-Finally the fact it had a low semantic load also contributed to its disapperrance.
+Finally the fact it had a low semantic load also contributed to its disappearance.